thcantero/robot_learning_2025/hw2/hw2.md

 ## Tips:

 1. If you are having trouble training the model and not running out of memory, use a smaller batch size and gradient accumulation.
-Training will take a little longer, but should work.
+Training will take a little longer but it should work.